JannisX11/blockbench-plugins/plugins/easy_model_entities/about.md

 6. Set the **Namespace (mod id)** and **Profile ID**, and choose the Minecraft target version.

 Exported settings are saved inside the `.bbmodel` project and restored on the next export.

-> Note: `.bbmodel` is used as the runtime model format.
-It may be replaced by a dedicated format
-> in a future version of the mod.

 ## Blockbench settings